certbot/certbot/certbot/docs/using.rst

-Note that options provided to ``certbot renew`` will apply to *every* certificate for which renewal is attempted; for example, ``certbot renew --rsa-key-size 4096`` would try to replace every near-expiry certificate with an equivalent certificate using a 4096-bit RSA public key.
+Note that options provided to ``certbot renew`` will apply to *every* certificate for which renewal is attempted; for example, ``certbot renew --key-type ecdsa --elliptic-curve secp384r1`` would try to replace every near-expiry certificate with an equivalent certificate using the SECP384R1 elliptic curve as the public key.
 If a certificate is successfully renewed using specified options, those options will be saved and used for future renewals of that certificate.

 An alternative form that provides for more fine-grained control over the renewal process (while renewing specified certificates one at a time),